KyleCorlett/Portfolio_Assignment/README.md

 - Added about page into Nav bar
 - Changed responsiveness to break at 770px
 - Added Image of myself on main page
+- Added main page text and short description
+- Added link to about page on home page